talha23499/passive_logic_homework/README.md

 ## Limitations
 This project is a pure front end project, there is pretty much no I/O operations as the app computes the graph in the UI code itself.
 I wanted to create a graphql/rest based service to uplift the result calculation to it, however it would make things difficult to host.
 It would be an improvement for larger calculations in the future

+The Lottie animation is hidden for the mobile viewport as there is a min-width associated with it to render correctly.